T-Guerrero/ecoleta/README.md

 ## About

-ecoleta is a system designed to registering garbage recycling points.
+Ecoleta is a system designed to registering garbage recycling points.
 It was made in Next Level Week powered by Rocketseat.

 ## Technologies